 NACA Qualification is required to access the NACA Mortgage.
-To be qualified, your NACA Counselor reviews your payment history and income stability to determine if you are ready for homeownership and any next steps.
-They will also determine an affordable mortgage payment.
+To be NACA Qualified, your NACA Counselor reviews your payment history and income stability to determine if you are ready for homeownership and any next steps.
+S/he will also determine an affordable mortgage payment.